The64thGamer/cheeseepedia/content/w1e24sq6berj8myj/content.md

 ## Revision

 The tape would see a revision a week later on April 26, 1984.
-It is unknown what was changed in the revision.{{< cite 1 >}}
+It is unknown what was changed in the revision.[1]

 ## Segment List